vabat/VirginieAbatRoy/content/publication/service-animals-and-pet-therapy-in-schools-synthesizing-a-review-of-the-literature/index.md

 ---
-abstract: "As the academic and social-emotional needs of students in schools continue to increase, so too does the presence of dogs in educational spaces.
+abstract: >-
+  As the academic and social-emotional needs of students in schools continue to increase, so too does the presence of dogs in educational spaces.
 This article aims to present an overview of past and present animal-assisted intervention practices in school settings.
 This comprehensive literature review examines the current state of research within this field of study.
 Data from 29 publications were selected according to strict inclusion and exclusion criteria.
 The results highlight three categories in which the presence of dogs in schools have an impact: social-emotional, cognitive, and physiological.
   Challenges to program implementation include health risks, cultural context,